-Your award letter outlines the financial aid package being offered to you.
+Your financial aid offer, also known as an award letter, outlines the financial aid package being offered to you.

-Your award letter provides you with information about your school’s cost of attendance and the financial aid the school has awarded to help you pay these costs.
-Your award letter also may show how your college calculated your financial need:
+Your financial aid offer provides you with information about your school's cost of attendance and the financial aid the school has awarded to help you pay these costs.
+Your financial aid offer also may show how your college calculated your financial need:

 - Estimated financial aid